N5GEH/n5geh.tutorial.api-protection/README.md

 ## 4. Keycloak Configurations

+Note: If you have a running keycloak serverThe images are taken from a previous version 16.1.0.
+Changes may apply.
 1. Create a new Realm if needed.
    1. Select the pop-up with `Add realm` option under *Master* on the left top of Keycloak admin page.
    2. Set the name of the realm, Ex: *kong* and click `create`